Harissa lamb stew with root vegetablesReviewed by our expert panel

 - 2 cups baby spinach or chopped silver beet

-- ⅓ cup fresh coriandercilantroX leaves
+- ⅓ cup fresh coriandercilantroX

 - 2 wholemeal pita breads, halved, warmed, to serve